While it’s a wonderfully lush and popular tourist destination, Kerry

 A daytime restaurant in Tralee, Yummy Cafe Market is based on local ingredients, ranging from porridge to soup, via a range of flatbreads and vegan sandwich options.
 This place is fast-paced compared to most of the other options here, but if it’s quality of food you’re after, it more than holds its own and is distinctly popular locally as a result.
 Expect healthy, taste-filled dishes ideal for breakfast and lunch on the go and a true taste of what Kerry farms produce.

 Hotels are a popular food option in Ireland, especially on weekends, in rural areas and for anything slightly high-end.
 The Kenmare Bay Hotel ticks all those boxes, and offers some impressive veggie options along the way.
 The à la carte menu includes a colourful citrus salad, cheese boards, a bright beetroot panna cotta, afternoon tea and a must-try Guinness bread option.
 It’s not specialist vegetarian, but you’ll have no trouble filling up in a classy-feeling place.
-If you want to explore the town a little more widely, there’s a popular food trail to uncover, too.
+If you want to explore the town a little more widely, there’s a popular food trail

 With all the beautiful gourmet stuff farther up in this article, we figured vegetarians might like a bit of throwaway fast food, too, right?
 The vibrant Dingle Diner is lightly inspired by an American brand of diners and does a fairly similar range, though they are a little better for vegetarians than you might expect.
 In among the standard burgers and pizza, you’ll find an array of salads, a veggie burger, a soup of the day, nachos, veggie pizza and more different options for fries than you can shake a stick at.
 Simple, but with plenty to offer.